sunopar/single-react-loader/README.md

 ## how to use

-1.install the react-loader package with npm
+1.install the single-react-loader package with npm

 ```
-npm install webpack-react-loader
+npm install single-react-loader
 ```
 2.config your webpack